-Augmented reality marketing is one of the newest marketing strategies.
+Augmented reality in retail is one of the newest marketing strategies.
 Companies adopt a combination of offline and online tools to engage customers and increase product sales.
 Marketers use augmented reality in advertising to improve overall customer experience with augmented reality-based interactive models.
 Customers use augmented reality mobile or web apps to explore products after they find the new experience fun and convenient.
 Below, we discuss how to create advanced AR-based customer experience.

-- Augmented reality in retail
+- Augmented reality and retail business

 - Augmented reality for online shopping